RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 WHERE ranking<=5;
 ```

-### Top 5 countries (company belongs to that country) in each year that had most amount of funds
+### Top 5 countries (company belongs to that country) in each year that had the most amount of funds
 ``` sql
 WITH top_countries AS
 (